Natural disasters can strike anywhere in the world at any time.

 You may also have cover for travel delays if your flight has to be rescheduled to a later time.

-This benefit can cover the additional costs of getting to your destination if your scheduled transport is cancelled, delayed, shortened or diverted due to the natural disaster, and you will miss out on a pre-planned event or arrangement.
+This benefit can cover the additional costs of getting to your special event if your scheduled transport is cancelled, delayed, shortened or diverted and you will not arrive on time.

-Examples of a planned event or arrangement include weddings, a funeral, conference, sporting event, prepaid travel (including booked accommodation) or tours.
+A special event or arrangement includes weddings, a funeral, conference, sporting event, cruise or tour package.